 Some workloads do not scale well but still benefit from the high availability of a cluster environment.
 Deploying these workloads in a fixed-size server pool offers both performance manageability and high availability.

-For example, you might run an ERP application in a server pool with a fixed size of one server.
-This means the maximum size of the server pool and the minimum size of the server pool are both set to one.
-If a server that is allocated to that server pool fails, then Oracle Clusterware automatically allocates a new server to that server pool so that the minimum size is maintained.
-Any instances and services that were running on the shut down server are started on the new server and your application remain available.
+For example, if you run an ERP application in a server pool with a fixed size of one server, then the maximum size of the server pool and the minimum size of the server pool are both set to one.
+If the server in that server pool fails, then Oracle Clusterware automatically allocates a new server to the server pool to maintain the minimum size of one server.
+Any instances and services located on the failed server are restarted on the new server, so the applications using these instances and services remains available.

 Oracle Clusterware Administration and Deployment Guide for more information about server pools